Examo

 Types of unemployment (cyclical, structural, frictional, seasonal) and policy responses are tested in nearly every Paper 2 series.

 Unemployment is the situation in which people of working age who are willing and able to work cannot find a job.
-The unemployment rate measures how widespread this is in the labour force.
+The measures how widespread this is in the labour force.

 Two parts of the definition examiners always look for.